OGENYI/WK8-Practical/README.md

     ![client](images/mqttexplorer.png)

+* Note that the topic name must be all lower case. e.g. a topic should look like this ogenyi/feeds/iotledfeed and not like this ogenyi/Feeds/iotLEDFeed.
+* Next publish the topic so it will be available to be accessed by subscribers.
-* Change the toggle button on your dashboard, it should result in a message being sent to your client.
+* * Change the toggle button on your dashboard, it should result in a message being sent to your client.
 Then sent a message from your client to adafruit.
 Do not proceed until you have established this two way communication.
-* Note that the topic name must be all lower case.

     ![msg](images/connected.png)